cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 ## Kama Sutra
 * world’s first sex guide
-* Kama: sense of consciousness of having all senses organs elevated when you are in the act of making love
 * Kama Sutra was written in the 5th century
+* Kama: sense of consciousness of having all sense organs elevated when you are in the act of making love

 ## Hindu philosophy
 * 4 purusharthas (goals of human existence):